 British Columbia is one of the largest, most recognized provinces in Canada.
 Its fantastic infrastructure and opportunities for education, work and a high quality of life make it a hot spot for foreign nationals to find a new home or the next step in their career.

-As one of the most beautiful provinces in Canada and one of the top tourist spots, British Columbia offers some of the last truly wild country in North America as well as some of the most exciting cities.
+As one of the most beautiful provinces in Canada and one of the top tourist spots, British Columbia offers some of the last truly wild country in North America and some of the most exciting cities.
 With a population of over 4.5 million people, most residents tend to live in Vancouver and the capital city, Victoria.

 Cost of living in British Columbia

-The cost of living in British Columbia will differ depending on whether you choose to live in the rural areas or the major cities.
-The province does have the highest living expenses in Canada, but also boasts some of the most fantastic schools and comprehensive healthcare cover at the government’s expense.
-The average cost of a home in British Columbia is $632,000.
+The cost of living in British Columbia will differ depending on whether you choose to live in rural areas or major cities.
+The province does have the highest living expenses in Canada but also boasts some of the most fantastic schools and comprehensive healthcare cover at the government’s expense.

 Almost half of the entire population live in and around Vancouver, or on Vancouver Island.
 The mainland is sparsely populated, mostly by aboriginal people.
 There are a large number of other ethnic groups from all over the world due to frequent labour shortages.